Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Preliminaries on SDE-Based Diffusion Models

-\section{Preliminaries on SDE-based diffusion models}
+\section{Preliminaries on SDE-Based Diffusion Models}

-We first recall the background on score-based generative modelling with SDEs \cite{SongICLR2021}.
+We first recall the background on score-based generative modeling with SDEs \citep{SongICLR2021}.
 Denote by $p_{0} \in \mathcal{P} (\mathbb{R}^d) $ the unknown continuous data distribution, where $\mathcal{P}(\mathbb{R}^{d})$ is the space of all probability measures on $\mathbb{R}^{d}$.
-Given i.i.d samples from $p_{0}$, the problem of generative modelling is to generate new samples whose distribution closely resembles the data distribution.
+Given i.i.d. samples from $p_{0}$, the goal is to generate new samples whose distribution closely resembles the data distribution.